 It is also important to note that the College forbids retaliation against anyone reporting or involved in a reported complaint/grievance.
-If any student feels that he/she has been retaliated against, he/she is to notify the College’s general complaint officer, the Dean of Student Services, Stacy Ehmen at 217-443-8746 or the College’s Affirmative Action Officer, Jill Cranmore, Director of Human Services at 217-443-8756.
+If any student feels that he/she has been retaliated against, he/she is to notify the College’s general complaint officer, the Vice President of Student Services, Stacy Ehmen at 217-443-8746 or the College’s Affirmative Action Officer, Jill Cranmore, Director of Human Services at 217-443-8756.

 Out-of-State Student Complaint Process